- The fairy-tale truth about net zero

 A long, long time ago, in a land far, far away, there lived an emperor who loved the environment.
 He loved it so much that he spent all his taxpayers’ money on keeping it free from pollution.

-His only interest was in going to the forests or in riding through the hills in his horse-drawn carriage, leaving a trail of methane leaking horse apples everywhere he went, admiring the view.
+His only interests were in going to the forests or in riding through the hills in his horse-drawn carriage, leaving a trail of methane leaking horse apples everywhere he went.

 He had a different environmental cause for every hour of every day.
 One minute it was polar bears, whales the next.
 Trees today and moss tomorrow.